-Beef Stroganoff – a Treat after my 5:2 Fast.
+Diet Beef Stroganoff – a Healthy Low Calorie Treat after my 5:2 Fast.

-I make this dish and variations on the same theme whenever I want something that tastes a little luxurious.
+I make variations on the stroganoff theme whenever I want something that tastes a little luxurious.
 It is stunningly simple and depends on good quality ingredients and careful preparation to make a delicious meal.
-This evening I’ve made the beef version, mostly because I had 50 grams of fillet steak left over from last night’s meal.
-But, on occasions I’ve made much the same dish with chicken breast, with venison, with pork fillet and even just with a mixture of mushrooms and no meat at all.
+This evening I’ve made a diet beef stroganoff, mostly because I had 50 grams of fillet steak left over from last night’s meal.
+But, on occasions, I’ve made much the same dish with chicken breast, with venison, with pork fillet and even just with a mixture of mushrooms and no meat at all.

 I don’t think this recipe is in any way authentic – and I know when I make it for other people, I use more butter and flambe the meat with a tablespoon of brandy before adding back the mushrooms and shallot mixture.
 And, I use cream, soured with half a lemon rather than creme fraiche.
-But, this way the dish is something I can enjoy every day.
-And, suprisingly it isn’t that high in calories
+You’ll find my classic beef stroganoff recipe linked at the bottom of this post But, this way the dish is something I can enjoy every day.
+And, surprisingly this healthy beef stroganoff recipe really isn’t that high in calories

 50g beef fillet – 50 cals